 The fan gargoyles were located on either side of the hotel entrance.

 We spent some time looking at the incredibly-expensive souvenirs in the large gift shop then went to the world’s largest McDonald’s.
-I bought a Big Mac and Sally got a McDog.
+I bought a Big Mac and my wife got a McDog.
 There were restaurants and food counters and gift shops, all on a grand scale, all over the place.

 The gates are arranged so we could only get to the part of the stadium near our seats, which meant that we could only get to the upper deck.
-I wandered around some with Dale, who took this picture from the outfield.
-I’ve marked myself and Sally with pink arrows.
-Sally is in our seats.
+I wandered around some to take pictures

 While we were in center field, we could look down on Scott Sanderson warming up in the Yankee bullpen.